jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The evidence surrounds us: from smartphones that connect us globally to medical devices that extend our lifespans, we are increasingly defined by the technologies we use.
 Our technological adaptations have become permanent extensions of our biological selves, profoundly transforming how we live, work, and interact.
 In the eyes of evolution, we are becoming something unprecedented—"technological beings," chosen not for our genetics or life experiences, but by our ability to create and harness tools.

-As we embrace our technological identity, we begin to see how the principles of evolution—adaptation, selection, and speciation—now govern our societies, economies, and political systems.
+As we embrace our technological identity, we begin to see how the principles of evolution—adaptation, selection, and speciation—now govern our societies, political systems, and economies.
 Accepting evolution's control over us is a new paradigm that empowers us to:

 - Use the lens of technological evolution to understand human history
 - Harness the emergence of new technologies instead of fearing technology stealing our jobs